 NTRBC's issuance of broadcasting licenses is not apolitical, but it consists of counterbalancing forces.
-One panelist commented that the same media cartels represented on the council divide the frequencies between themselves.

-According to a panelist, though formally NTRBC operates quite transparently, convening its sessions online and publishing its decisions, criteria to award licenses remain unclear.
+Bobyrenko commented that the same media cartels represented on the council divide the frequencies between themselves.
+According to Bolshakova, though formally NTRBC operates quite transparently, convening its sessions online and publishing its decisions, criteria to award licenses remain unclear.
 In 2020, NTRBC canceled all the frequency competitions under the pretext of COVID-19 restrictions.

 People can freely establish media, especially online and low-cost traditional outlets.
-One panelist stressed that free establishment of media that use frequencies is impossible.
-Another noted that expensive maintenance of large broadcast media makes the format affordable to oligarchs only.
+Bolshakova stressed that free establishment of media that use frequencies is impossible.
+Velychko noted that expensive maintenance of large broadcast media makes the format affordable to oligarchs only.

 Public service media cannot adequately fulfill their mission due to chronic state budget underfunding.
 The public broadcaster continues to provide quality news and balanced information, and thus far, all attempts at editorial interference have failed.
 The government holds UA:PBC's funding hostage, waiting for a political allegiance that has not happened.
 Panelists recalled that President Zelensky gave interviews to journalists at four television channels but ignored Suspilne.
-One panelist commented that they might have supported Suspilne, otherwise it looks like ruling politicians use friendly private media when needed, and just tolerate public media.
+Romanenko commented that he might have supported Suspilne, otherwise it looks like ruling politicians use friendly private media when needed, and just tolerate public media.

-In Rivne, the public broadcaster is one of the few that do not publish jeansa, a panelist confirmed.
-However, they added that Suspilne's content quality, reach, and staffing in the regions needs to be improved.
+In Rivne, the public broadcaster is one of the few that do not publish jeansa, Torbich confirmed.
+However, he added that Suspilne's content quality, reach, and staffing in the regions needs to be improved.
 The audience of the public broadcaster is very small, and due to the lack of funds and staff, they do not run investigative programs or even critical analytical programs.
 Still, among regional television, Suspilne affiliates are the most independent and comply with professional standards.

 The panelists were unanimous about the lack of media independence, which they tie to the broad problems with financial security throughout Ukraine's formal media sector.
-Pressure and interference of owners into editorial policy is one of the major issues for Ukrainian media, said one panelist.
-Another confirmed that most owners and investors, with incredibly rare exceptions, influence media content, while advertising pressure is not that decisive.
+Pressure and interference of owners into editorial policy is one of the major issues for Ukrainian media, said Zakusylo.
+Sydorenko confirmed that most owners and investors, with incredibly rare exceptions, influence media content, while advertising pressure is not that decisive.